Note: This article was refreshed in March 2022 to reflect the current state of the cleantech industry.

 Understanding how people make decisions opens up exciting opportunities for advancing cleantech adoption.
 While facts and information will always be important, cleantech marketers can differentiate and avoid commoditization through storytelling, relatability and emotional connections with their customers.

 Solar, wind and energy storage have seen dramatic drops in costs over the last several years.
 As much as lower prices help increase technology adoption rates of clean energy, many cleantech executives are concerned about the impact of commoditization on their bottom line.
-To win bids in a commoditized world based on anything other than price is going to require strong value propositions and differentiation.
+To win bids in a commoditized world based on anything other than price is going to require strong value propositions and brand differentiation.
 And an essential component of that is understanding the emotional need your product is fulfilling.

 You might also be interested in reading: Cleantech companies: Differentiate or Get Squeezed on Price.